P (212) 826 5541

 areas of expertise

-Gavin D. McElroy is a partner in the Advertising, Marketing & Public Relations Group and chairs the Executive Compensation Group.
+Gavin D. McElroy is a partner in the Advertising, Marketing & Public Relations Group and is Chair of the Executive Compensation Group.

 Mr. McElroy represents advertising agencies and media-related businesses on corporate, transactional, advertising, employment, intellectual property, and mergers and acquisitions issues.
 He represents both emerging and established companies in the advertising, marketing services, public relations, entertainment, and media businesses.